-As of June 2018, the Company continued to update plant environmental studies at the site and within a 10-mile radius.
+As of September 2019, the Company continued to update plant environmental studies at the site and within a 10-mile radius.
 The survey was successfully completed with an increase shown in plant numbers on the property despite ground disturbing activities due to firefighting activities.
 Large populations of the plant were also established well outside the project area.
-The Company continues to work with the US Forest Service to re-affirm and establish the exploration permits required for 2019.
+The Company continues to work with the US Forest Service to re-affirm and establish the exploration permits required for 2021.
+Until such permits are delivered, no ground disturbing work can proceed on the property.
+Costs over the next 12 months are dependent on delivery of that permit.
+The company plans to proceed with the programs outlined in the project technical report, following acquisition of the required permit until such time the focus will be on metallurgical and oresorting testing.

+In today's economy it takes on average approximately 20 years to develop a mining project from initial work on the ground, CuMo currently is entering year fifteen(15).
 The Company looks forward to continuing to advance its CuMo Project and to obtaining the necessary data to make informed decisions on best ways to proceed with its development.
+The next major stage is a pre-feasibility study.